Teal-Insights/ccdr-extraction-workflow/transform/1_db_schema_design.md

 Our design is guided by four key principles:

 * **Documents as Directed Acyclic Graphs (DAGs):** Documents are not simple trees.
 Elements like footnotes, citations, and cross-references create a graph structure that may include one-to-many or even many-to-many relationships between children and parents.
 Our model embraces this complexity while maintaining an acyclic hierarchy.
-* **Semantic Content Nodes as Logical Units:** A `SEMANTIC_NODE` represents a complete logical unit (e.g., a full paragraph, a table), irrespective of how it is physically laid out across page breaks.
+* **Content Nodes as Logical Units:** A `CONTENT_NODE` represents a complete logical unit (e.g., a full paragraph, a table), irrespective of how it is physically laid out across page breaks.
 * **Explicit Relationship Modeling:** Instead of overloading nodes with numerous foreign keys, a dedicated `RELATION` table defines the semantic connections (the "edges") between nodes, making the model extensible and clear.
 * **Leveraging Document Ontologies for Semantic Types:** We review [existing document ontologies](https://sparontologies.github.io/doco/current/doco.html) for inspiration in constructing our own rich set of enum types.
 We select disjoint, content-based types rather than nested section and container types, except where the container implies its content is not part of the primary content or does not follow linear reading order.
 This enables powerful filtering and ranking logic without complex nesting.
 * **Sequencing by Logical Reading Order:** We use the `sequence_in_document` field to order nodes by their logical reading order, which is different from the physical layout of the document.